We ALL struggle! But, we all don’t have to ride the struggle bus.

 No one wants to be on that bus, where we repeatedly keep messing up, quitting, not following through, or letting others down.

 The struggle bus’s only destination is to the pity party, where no one shows up, but YOU!

-Here’s Three Simple Ways to Get Off Of The Struggle Bus
+Here are Three Simple Ways to Get Off The Struggle Bus

 1) I immensely respect David Goggins.
 He’s an ultra-freak endurance athlete and the epitome of mental toughness.
 No matter what, he just keeps moving forward.
-He’ll walk right past the struggle bus!
+He’ll run right off the struggle bus!

 David Goggins was asked at a conference “how do you keep going through your extreme races?”

 He answered “what-if.”
 He starts to ask “what if I can pull this off?” “what if I can keep going and overcome?”

 I’ve always said “what-if” never happened.
 Too often we ask ourselves “what-if” and there isn’t an answer because we are focused on the past and NOT the future.

 Most of the time when we ask “what-if”, we are trying to re-create our own past.
 And it’s fantasy.